Before beginning the installation, you must ensure that your network has sufficient IP addresses available to assign to each

 Cluster Virtual IP Address (Required): One IP address with subnet mask for a VIP used for all traffic between the appliance cluster and your enterprise network.

-As this is a virtual IP, it is stored as part of the master node configuration.
+As this is a virtual IP, it is stored as part of the primary node configuration.

-If you are installing the appliance as standalone master node, this is technically optional.
+If you are installing the appliance as standalone primary node, this is technically optional.
 However, you will be prompted

 for it during configuration and it is required in order to add nodes and create a multi-node cluster configuration.
 For these

-reasons, Cisco strongly recommends that you choose and assign the cluster VIP address during configuration of the master node.
+reasons, Cisco strongly recommends that you choose and assign the cluster VIP address during configuration of the primary

 Default Gateway IP Address (Required): The IP address for your network's preferred default gateway.
 If no other routes match the traffic, traffic will be routed